 Have you been wondering: how big of a dehumidifier do I need for my home?
 If so, we’ll explain how to find the perfect dehumidifier size for every space, in a bid to encourage better indoor air quality.

 But finding the best dehumidifiers for your home will depend on how damp your space is and the size of the area you are trying to dry.
 We’ll be exploring why size matters, how it relates directly to the quality of air in your home and whether or not a dehumidifier can be too big for your space.
-Plus, you can find some great discounts on dehumidifiers on sale right here at Live Science.
+Plus, you can find some top models in our guide to the best dehumidifiers.

 How big of a dehumidifier do I need?